 Our approach is innovative, practical and science based.
 We promote the sharing of knowledge for a more sustainable approach to managing drylands for the benefit of ecosystems and human communities.

 The drylands of South Africa are poorly protected, however, through collaboration and partnerships we can secure this fantastic landscape and its unique wildlife.

-South Africa’s Soutpansberg Mountains are noted for their high levels of species endemism and unique ecosystems.
+South Africa’s Soutpansberg Mountains are noted for their high levels of endemic species and unique ecosystems.
 They form part of the core area of the UNESCO Vhembe Biosphere Reserve that also includes the northern Kruger National Park and Mapungubwe National Park and Cultural Landscape.
-Five different biomes are present in the Soutpansberg Protected Area (SPA) – namely forest, thicket, savannah, grassland and wetland.
-All the vegetation types that occur in the SPA are endemic to Limpopo Province, or the Soutpansberg Mountains, and have a relatively limited range.
-Despite this, less than 1% of the Soutpansberg Mountains is formally conserved and hence there is a critical need to declare more of this area under formal conservation status.
+Five different biomes are present in the Soutpansberg Protected Area (SPA) – namely forest, thicket, savannah, grassland, and wetland.
+All the vegetation types that occur in the SPA are endemic to Limpopo Province or the Soutpansberg Mountains and have a relatively limited range.
+Despite this, less than 1% of the Soutpansberg Mountains is formally conserved and there is a critical need to declare more of this area under formal conservation protection

-The Threatened Amphibian Programme (TAP) was initiated in 2012 and aims to:
+The Threatened Amphibian Programme (TAP) was launched in 2012 and aims to:

-1. Elevate the conservation importance of frogs and their freshwater and associated terrestrial habitats within southern Africa.
+1. Increase awareness of the urgent need to conserve frogs and their freshwater and associated terrestrial habitats within southern Africa.

 2. Implement conservation actions that align with global amphibian conservation goals.

 3. Bridge the gap between research and on-the-ground conservation action by supporting and implementing relevant research projects.

 4. Work with communities to promote behaviours that support more sustainable natural resource use to the benefit of frogs and their habitats.